-Honestly one of my favorite things to do in Jasper in the winter is just walk around town.
-The town of Jasper is charming and small, even smaller than nearby Banff!
+Honestly, one of my favorite things to do in Jasper in the winter is just walk around town.
+The town of Jasper is charming and small, even smaller than nearby Banff (and much more quiet).

 There are plenty of restaurants, shops, and coffee shops to venture in and out of.
-I love the vibe of the town.
+I love the vibe of the town during all seasons.
 Even in the middle of summer, you won’t find the crowds that you find here in Banff or even Canmore.
-It’s a nice recluse from the crowds while maintaining that mountain town charm.
+It’s a lovely recluse from the crowds while maintaining that mountain town charm.

 Go on a Jasper Food Tour

-I love doing food tours as you can get a sampling of a lot of different restaurants in just a few short hours instead of having dinner at just one.
+I love doing food tours as you can get a sampling of many different Jasper restaurants in just a few short hours instead of having dinner at just one.
 The samplings with Jasper Food Tours are all paired with beer, wine, or a cocktail to make it even more fun.
 Come hungry – there is a lot of food on this one!

 Take a Helicopter Flight With Rockies Heli

-One of the very best things you can do in the Canadian Rockies in both the winter and summer is enjoy a helicopter ride over the majestic mountains.
-Rockies Heli operates in David Thompson Country, right next to Abraham Lake off the Icefields Parkway.
+One of the best things you can do in the Canadian Rockies in both the winter and summer is enjoy a helicopter ride over the majestic mountains.
+Rockies Heli operates in David Thompson Country, right next to Abraham Lake, 30 km off the Icefields Parkway.

 We enjoyed a fantastic tour getting a birds-eye view of glaciers, rivers, lakes, canyons, and even waterfalls before landing on top of a mountain and snowshoeing to the top to enjoy hot cocoa.

-If you’ve never taken a heli tour in the mountains let me tell you it’s truly a unique experience and you get views never before seen.
-We scramble to the top of mountain summits quite often and the views from a helicopter can’t even compare.
-Rockies Heli offers many different tours that can fit within many budgets, take a look at their site here!
+If you’ve never taken a heli tour in the mountains, let me tell you it’s truly a unique experience, and you get views never before seen.
+We scramble to the top of mountain summits quite often, and the views from a helicopter can’t even compare.
+Rockies Heli offers many different tours that can fit within many budgets, take a look at here.

 Skate on Abraham Lake

-No, Abraham Lake is not in Jasper National Park, but it’s not far from it in David Thompson Country.
-It’s one of the most famous spots in all of Canada to see the famous methane ice bubbles so it definitely deserves to be mentioned here as it’s a great stop off as you drive the Icefields Parkway between Jasper and Banff.
-If you have ever wanted to skate on ice bubbles head here around January.
+No, Abraham Lake is not in Jasper National Park, but it’s not far from it in David Thompson Country – close to Nordegg.
+It’s one of the most famous spots in all of Canada to see the renowned methane ice bubbles, so it definitely deserves to be mentioned here as it’s a great stop off as you drive the Icefields Parkway between Jasper and Banff.
+If you have ever wanted to skate on ice bubbles, head here around January.

-Large white bubbles are created in lakes when water-dwelling bacteria feed on decaying organic matter which expels methane gas.
-When the water freezes, the methane bubbles get trapped in the ice and create these amazing phenomena.
+Large white bubbles are created in lakes when water-dwelling bacteria feed on decaying organic matter, expelling methane gas.
+When the water freezes, the methane bubbles get trapped in the ice and create these fantastic phenomena.

-This area is extremely windy, meaning doesn’t cover the ice like all the other bodies of water on this list.
-So there’s typically a very large window of time to skate on the ice bubbles here.
+This area is exceptionally windy, meaning the snow doesn’t cover the ice like all the other bodies of water on this list.
+So there’s typically a huge window of time to skate on the ice bubbles here.

 Play Ice Hockey on a Frozen Lake